d-morrison/IntroStatActivities/index.Rmd

 # Preface {-}

-This coursepack accompanies the textbook for STAT 216: Introduction to Statistics at Montana State University, which can be found at [https://mtstateintrostats.github.io/IntroStatTextbook/](https://mtstateintrostats.github.io/IntroStatTextbook/).
+This coursepack accompanies the textbook for STAT 216: Montana State Introductory Statistics with R, which can be found at [https://mtstateintrostats.github.io/IntroStatTextbook/](https://mtstateintrostats.github.io/IntroStatTextbook/).
 The syllabus for the course (including the course calendar), data sets, and links to D2L Brightspace, Gradescope, and the MSU RStudio server can be found on the course webpage: [https://math.montana.edu/courses/s216/](https://math.montana.edu/courses/s216/).
 Videos assigned in the course calendar and other notes and review materials are linked in D2L.

 Each of the activities in this workbook is designed to target specific learning outcomes of the course, giving you practice with important statistical concepts in a group setting with instructor guidance.
 In addition to the in-class activities for the course, the coursepack includes reading guides to aid in taking notes while you complete the required readings and videos.
 Bring this workbook with you to class each class period, and take notes in the workbook as you would your own notes.
 A well-written completed workbook will provide an optimal study guide for exams!